 Long Draw length

-As a longbow offers sufficient space to pull back the arrow allow you to draw the shaft up to your cheekbone which will give you incredible benefit which is unwatchable.
+As a longbow offers sufficient space to pull back the arrow allows you to draw the shaft up to your cheekbone, which will give you incredible benefit, which is unwatchable.

 How much you can draw your string is determinate of the force and speed of an arrow.
 Thus the draw length allows the bow to store more energy for shooting the shafts at a higher rate, and you can able to hit the target accurately.

 Yet, if the basis of your purchase is only for shooting from the horseback, then the longbow will not serve your purpose because of its high length.
-In that case, Turkish horse bow will be your good alternative.
+In that case, the Buffalo Hunting Handmade Longbow will be your good alternative.

 What is a longbow used for?

 The English longbow was a dominant medieval type of longbow (an excellent bow for archery) about 6 ft.
 (1.8 m) Long used by the English and Welsh for hunting and as a weapon in medieval warfare.
 When I touch it, it will back to me at that age.

 Today’s cutting edge of technology; there is available so many modern hunting equipments like a compound bow, rifle, and short gun — however, those who love to uphold tradition, like to use a longbow for hunting too.

 How to make a longbow?